-The update, build 14A343f, can be downloaded from the Mac App Store and through the Mac Developer Center.
-There's also a new version of Xcode 6, an OS X Server 4.0 Developer Preview, and an updated version of Apple Configurator 1.7.
+The update can be downloaded from the Mac App Store and should be available through the Mac Developer Center shortly.
+Apple has also released new beta versions of Xcode, OS X Server, and Apple Configurator.

-Today's Developer Preview is limited to registered developers, but in late July, Apple made a version of OS X Yosemite available to the public as part of a wide-ranging beta test.
-The pre-release version of Yosemite available to those participating in the public beta program has not received as many updates as the developer version and is on its second iteration.
-Apple is expected to release Yosemite to the public in the fall.
+Today's Developer Preview is limited to registered developers, but last week, Apple made a version of OS X Yosemite available to the public as part of a wide-ranging beta test.
+The pre-release version of Yosemite available to those participating in the public beta program is not expected to receive as many updates as the developer version.

 System Preferences - System Preferences has an updated look with a slightly redesigned top bar.

 Launchpad - Launchpad has a new download progress bar.

 Volume/Brightness Controls - The Volume and Brightness controls in Yosemite have a new look.

 Calculator - The look of the redesigned Calculator has been tweaked slightly and it is now more transparent.

 Safari - There's a new setting in Safari to show full website addresses.

 Article Link: Apple Releases OS X Yosemite Developer Preview 5